← Back to Home

 Sprint Cycles Move Faster Than Research Cycles

-Product teams work in two-week sprints.
-Research projects take three to four weeks from recruitment through reporting.
+Product teams work in 2-week sprints.
+Research projects take 3-4 weeks from recruitment through reporting.
 Design decisions wait for insights, or teams proceed without validation and risk building features users reject.

 Late-stage design changes cost more than early validation.
 Engineering estimates increase when wireframes shift after development begins.
 Teams avoid research when deadlines approach, creating a cycle where the most time-pressured decisions receive the least validation.